 Board changes

-During the period under review, Mr. RJC Hamer resigned from the Board of FirstRand Namibia Ltd on 3 December 2018.
+During the period under review, Mr. RJC Hamer resigned from the Board of First National Bank of Namibia Limited on 3 December 2018.
 Mr IN Nashandi has been appointed as non-executive Director effective 31 January 2019.

 Group Prospects